jackokring/miChronos/README.md

 Slide Rule
 ----------
-(v3) So the latest is to have a 4 digit slide rule calculation aid.
+(v5) So the latest is to have a 4 digit slide rule calculation aid.
 This gives better inverse conversion for say antilogs.
 The slide rule is placed just after the date on the bottom line.
-Pressing DOWN selects the function.
-Pressing #HOLD selects the entry mode.
+Pressing DOWN selects the function set.
+Pressing #HOLD selects the entry mode after selecting one of four functions indicated by pairs of digits in corresponding corners.
 Using UP and DOWN (HOLD for fast) set the input.
 Press # to calculate.
 Press STAR to EXIT.

-The half function is not scaled as it's use needs the actual result, and not an abstract angle ratio.
-The other functions are scaled for maximum possible resolution as appropriate.
+The functions are scaled for effect.
 Calculation of inverse functions is somewhat involved repeated use and estimation.
 The functions are listed below, and should be with knowledge enough to go a long way in maths.
 The understanding of why this function set was provided is in itself a long lesson in maths.
+There are four groups of functions.

+  * ROOT - root and related functions
-  * LOGS - logarithm of x scaled
+  * LOGS - log and arc tanget and related functions
-  * ATAN - arc tangent of x scaled such that 45 degrees is 10000
+  * EXPS - exponential and related functions
+  * XTRA - prime estimate, times, divide and harmonic parallel (think electronics)

-  * AREA - x to the power of 2 scaled for two decimal places input or left hand decimals
+  * AR - x to the power of 2
-  * OVRT - 1 over the square root of x scaled for digits precision
+  * IR - 1 over the square root of x
-  * OVER - 1 over x scaled for digits precision
+  * IN - 1 over x
-  * ROOT - square root of x scaled for digits precision
+  * RT - square root of x

-  * CIRC - square root of 1 minus x squared
+  * LG - logarithm of x to base 10000
-  * HALF - x over 1 plus square root of 1 plus x squared (atan half angle formula)
+  * HF - x over 1 plus square root of 1 plus x squared (atan half angle formula)
+  * AT - arc tangent of x (scaled such that 45 degrees is 10000)
+  * CC - square root of 1 minus x squared (circles)

+  * EX - exponential of x to base 10000
+  * CU - q function (scaled form 4 decimals to 3 decimals)
+  * ED - x times exponential x (scaled as CU)
+  * EI - exponetial integral at the natural origin (scaled as CU)

+  * LI - logorithmic integral (scaled to give primes less than estimate)
+  * TI - 2 digits times 2 digits
+  * DI - 2 digits over 2 digits (scaled for 2 decimals)
+  * HC - 2 digits and 2 digits in parallel (or harmonic) (scaled for 2 decimals)

 Temperature and Altitude
 ------------------------